Glossary term

 Quick questions buyers and operators ask

-Does the glossary entry replace policy or legal interpretation?
+Does this glossary entry replace policy or legal interpretation?

 Next step